Helping Hands (film)

 Helping Hands is a 1941 Our Gang short comedy film directed by Edward Cahn.
-It was the 201st Our Gang short released (202nd episode, 113th talking short, 114th talking episode, and 33rd MGM-produced episode).
+It was the 201st Our Gang short to be released.

 Plot

 Spanky receives a letter from his recently drafted older brother.
 Inspired by the letter's patriotic sentiments, Spanky and the gang organize a "home guard," prepared to do battle should the Nazis invade California.
 This attracts the attention of Army Major Sanford, who informs the kids that they would be of even greater service to Uncle Sam by looking out for fire hazards, collecting scrap metal and paper, and encouraging their parents to buy war stamps and bonds.